aimanubayd/aimanubayd/README.md

 ### About

 I research how EVM & DeFi protocols fail — tracing exploit paths from broken assumptions in protocol logic, economics, and trust boundaries.
-My approach combines manual security research with AI-powered tooling, and extends into building AI agents for autonomous web3 security analysis.
+My approach combines manual security research with fuzzing, invariant testing, and formal verification, backed by AI-powered tooling, and extends into building AI agents for autonomous web3 security analysis.

 ---